Urticaria Pigmentosa (UP)

 This special fund is available for children under the age of 18 years around the world affected with ichthyosis and is intended to provide financial assistance to purchase lotions, medicine, and treatment necessities.(Click to learn more)

-They have red, itchy, scaly skin with sparse and brittle hair.
-Itch is a frequent problem.
+They have red, itchy, scaly skin with sparse and brittle hair and itch is a frequent problem.

 This is a genetic syndrome which can result in skin, eyes, teeth and brain abnormalities.